younata/coz-e/src/build_log/chapter_4.md

 After the hex bolts arrived, and not a whole lot of other excuses to put this off, I decided to start cut out the aluminum blocks for the engine mount.
 This was a pain, because I don't really have metal cutting tools available to me.
 Thankfully, aluminum can be cut with woodworking tools - it just takes a while.
 I cut these 4 using a dremel and my oscillating tool.
 This was my first time using a dremel, and I'm just happy I didn't explode a cutting wheel.
 If I were to build another firewall, I would 100% buy already-cut blocks of aluminum.
 Even if I have to oversize them, it would be worth it to me.
 ![the aluminum motor mounts](/assets/images/build_log/chapter_4/firewall_motor_mount_points.jpg)

+A few days after I had cut the motor mounts, I installed them in the firewall pieces and glassed the aft faces of all 4 pieces of the permanent firewall.

 ## Log

 - 2021-10-09 - Cut front seatback foam panel to size.